mhamwala/workshop/README.md

    [http://localhost:3000/health](http://localhost:3000/health)

-For information on how to register health/liveness checks, and additonal support for startup, readiness and shutdown checks, see the [Cloud Health documentation](https://github.com/CloudNativeJS/cloud-health/blob/master/README.md).
+For information on how to register health/liveness checks, and additional support for start-up, readiness and shutdown checks, see the [Cloud Health documentation](https://github.com/CloudNativeJS/cloud-health/blob/master/README.md).

 ## 3. Add Metrics to your Application

 For any application deployed to a cloud, it is important that the application is "observable": that you have sufficient information about an application and its dependencies such that it is possible to discover, understand and diagnose the state of the application.
-One important aspect of application observability is metrics based monitoring data for the application.
+One important aspect of application observability is metrics-based monitoring data for the application.

 The CNCF recommended metrics system is [Prometheus](http://prometheus.io), which works by collecting metrics data by making requests of a URL endpoint provided by the application.
-Prometheus is widlely supported inside Kubernetes, meaning that Prometheus also collects data from Kuberentes itself, and application data provided to Prometheus can also be used to automatically scale your application.
+Prometheus is widely supported inside Kubernetes, meaning that Prometheus also collects data from Kubernetes itself, and application data provided to Prometheus can also be used to automatically scale your application.

-The `appmetrics-prometheus` package provides a easy to use library that auto-instruments your application to collect metrics and exposes them on a `/metrics` endpoint for consumption by Prometheus.
+The `appmetrics-prometheus` package provides an easy to use library that auto-instruments your application to collect metrics and exposes them on a `/metrics` endpoint for consumption by Prometheus.

 Add a `/metrics` Prometheus endpoint to your Express.js application using the following steps: